 While there are many styles and attributes of leadership, there are three phases that every effective leader leads their employees through.
 Read the full breakdown and flow of the 3 Phases of Leadership here.
-Today, we’re going to talk about phase one, why it’s important and how to strategically engage employees in their own career development.
+Today, we’re talking about phase one, educate.
+Learn why you educate first and how to strategically engage employees in their own career development.

 Your Role as Educator

 As a leader your purpose for education is two-fold.
 You have a responsibility to your employees to ensure that they have opportunities for career advancement.
-You also have a responsibility to the company to ensure that the employees’ skills and career progression are in alignment with the growth goals of the company.
+You also have a responsibility to the company to ensure that the employees’ skills and career progression are in alignment with the growth goals.
 That means you have to ensure that your strategic training plan is total alignment.

 It is imperative that leaders have a clear understanding of the trajectory of the business and how your employees fit within the ever-evolving needs of the business.
 That is the only way you will be successful as leader and add immense value to the company.
 Sadly, this is one of the most overlooked parts of leadership.
 Most leaders only send their employees to training classes when the employee asks for it.
-That means that every employee that does not take the initiative to seek out higher learning becomes more stagnant in their skills and value with each passing year.
+Employees who do not take the initiative to seek out higher learning becomes more stagnant in their skills and value with each passing year.
 These employees, over time become expensive for the company to carry.